 Álvaro González Fontana – The specified item was not found. alumnus who studied in Poland and Portugal.
 While in Portugal, he and his team won the EDP Energy Challenge and the chance to develop his Master’s thesis at EDP.
 Following completion of the program, he returned to his hometown of Barcelona to work for Factor Energia, an electricity supplier company.

 Farah Cheaib – MSc SELECT alumnus who studied in Spain and Sweden.
 She completed her Master’s thesis at Enervalis in Belgium.
 Before this, she gained experience working in the UK, Lebanon and the USA, where she was a research assistant at MIT.
 Currently, she is working with Estabanell Energia near Barcelona.

-Maxim Shishov – MSc SENSE alumnus who studied in Sweden and Spain.
+Maxim Shishov – The specified item was not found. alumnus who studied in Sweden and Spain.
 After his second year at UPC in Barcelona, he decided to stay and pursue a position with Ernst and Young after completing his Master’s thesis in Barcelona.

 Each of the three alumni gave a brief presentation of themselves and their job-searching experience which led them to their current point in their careers.
 It was interesting to see how different yet similar the paths each took to land in various roles in the energy sector today.
 Those in attendance benefitted by the presence of an energy consultant, a representative of an energy supplier and a representative from an energy retailer and distribution systems operator to understand the differences in pursuing each path.

 Following this short presentation of each individual guest, the three assembled in the front of the room and the floor was open for questions from those assembled.
 The forum was very productive and the conversation could have lasted longer than the two hours that the event allowed for.
 Some general advice that came from the panel of alumni include: